pixelsdb/pixels/README.md

 of either system.

 However, **even if HDFS is not used**, Pixels has to read Hadoop configuration files `core-site.xml` and `hdfs-site.xml` from the path that is specified by `hdfs.config.dir` in `PIXELS_HOME/pixels.properties`.
-Therefore, make sure that these two file exist in `hdfs.config.dir`.
+Therefore, make sure these two files exist in `hdfs.config.dir`.

 ### Install Presto